1wheel/roadtolarissa/source/_posts/2020-10-26-forecast-correlation.md

 <link rel='stylesheet' type='text/css' href='style.css'>

-[538](https://projects.fivethirtyeight.com/2020-election-forecast/) and the [Economist](https://projects.economist.com/us-2020-forecast/president) have both released detailed data from their election forecasts, showing how each state would vote in 40,000 simulations of the election.
+[538](https://projects.fivethirtyeight.com/2020-election-forecast/) and the [Economist](https://projects.economist.com/us-2020-forecast/president) have both released detailed data from their election forecasts, showing how each state would vote in 40,000 simulations of the presidential election.
 To understand some unusual scenarios from the 538 model, like every state [voting for Biden but New Jersey](https://twitter.com/gelliottmorris/status/1300480869082292225), Andrew Gelman [examined the correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) in Trump vote share between pairs of several states.

 I was curious what the whole universe of pairwise correlations looked like; you can click on a grid cell to examine voting patterns in two states in more detail along with the electoral maps from individual forecasts.